Cost & Aid

 The Benacquisto Scholarship Program is a state-funded program that is appropriated by the legislature each year, so funding is subject to change.
 For more information, view the Benacquisto Scholarship requirements.

-The Honors Program offers the John V. Lombardi Scholarship and the Stamps Family Scholarship for incoming students who rank at the top of their class and demonstrate service to the community, extracurricular involvement, leadership and high moral character.
-The application cycle for these awards begins in the fall of each year; students should apply during their senior year in high school.
-High schools may nominate up to two graduating seniors for these awards, and home schooled students may be nominated by their advisor.
-See this page for links to application and nomination instructions.
+The Honors Program offers the John V. Lombardi Scholarship for incoming students who demonstrate intellectual curiosity and creativity, civic responsibility and leadership potential.
+Scholars receive a semester stipend for up to eight semesters and four fully-funded summer enrichment experiences including study abroad and a weeklong domestic leadership excursion.
+The application cycle for these awards begins in the fall of each year.
+Students should apply during their senior year in high school.
+High schools may nominate up to two graduating seniors for these awards, and home-schooled students may be nominated by their advisor.
+See the Honors Application Information page for links to application and nomination instructions available annually on or before September 1.

 Machen Florida Opportunity Scholars